DOCKET

 P.S. v.
 R.S.
 (Ind.
 Ct.
 App.) [filed 9/23]

 This appeal challenges a protective order proceeding that resulted in dismissal of the requested protective order against our client but where the trial court ordered that the parties not communicate or threaten each other in any way, even on social media.
 This is a broad order that violates the First Amendment.
-The case is currently being briefed at the Court of Appeals.
+The Court of Appeals recently entered a not-for-publication decision ruling in our favor and reversing the trial court’s order.
+The matter will be closed.

 ATTORNEY(S): Stevie J. Pactor, Kenneth J. Falk